 Visiting the Armory Show?
 You might enjoy the story behind our Art Deco mural

-With so many art enthusiasts flocking to New York City for March's esteemed Armory Show, dubbed "The grand dame of New York art affairs," we thought we’d take a moment to look at The Sherry-Netherland's own 860-square-foot breathtaking mural gracing the main lobby.
+With so many art enthusiasts flocking to New York City each year for the esteemed Armory Show, dubbed "The grand dame of New York art affairs," we thought we’d take a moment to look at The Sherry-Netherland's own 860-square-foot breathtaking mural gracing the main lobby.
 While there's nothing contemporary about this Art Deco work, we think most art enthusiasts will appreciate the story behind this sweeping mural.

 Raphael-inspired Literature Art muses

 The Sherry-Netherland commissioned artist Joseph Aruta to paint a ceiling mural in the hotel lobby, basing it on Raphael's frescoes in Cardinal Bibbiena's Loggetta at the Vatican Palace in Rome.
 The style was popularized during the Renaissance period and Neoclassical period, making Aruta's recreation a perfect fit for the lobby’s graceful arches, which were also inspired by similar period influences.

 A side note: Aruta's work also graces the Downtown Athletic Club, Bowery Savings Bank, Pennsylvania Hotel and the Paramount Theatre.
 In addition to The Sherry-Netherland's sweeping display of the winged cherubs, flower garlands and golden hues, The Sherry-Netherland is home to two more artistic relics.
 At the time of The Sherry-Netherland's 1920s construction, the Fifth Avenue Vanderbilt mansion was being demolished, and so the hotel acquired two limestone reliefs from the mansion, installing the works inside the entrance vestibule.
 Sculptor Karl Bitter depicted a group of girls in these ornamental friezes.